XPhyro/scripts/man/1/agpg.md

 compression level of 9.
 Cryptographic operations use `gpg` with the key associated with the current local user account, not an email.
 Files' metadata are not checked: a file is considered to be encrypted if its base name ends with ".gpg".
-File names are obfuscated when encrypted, but restored when decrypting.
+Filenames are obfuscated when encrypting, and restored when decrypting.

 # OPTIONS